Displaying 1-10 of 24 results

 14 Sep 2021...
 This fact sheet explains how to answer your child's questions about COVID-19 vaccination.
 It’s natural for your child to be curious and to have lots of questions about COVID-19 vaccinations.
 Here are some tips for speaking to children before and after they receive a vaccine.

-23 May 2023...
+31 Oct 2025...
 This translated brochure provides information about the recommended vaccines available free for children under the National Immunisation Program.
-A Word format of the document can be accessed here .Â
+A Word document format is available here .Â

 Any resource that has been reviewed in the past 3 years and complies with the Health Translations Editorial Guidelines will have a tick.